 Every individual has the power to become a strong self-advocate for equal rights and opportunity.
 ACB is continually in search of solid self-advocates who wish to join a greater voice for independence and equal access.
 If you have a passion for advocacy, then consider attending one of ACB’s events, or one of ACB’s state affiliate conventions.
 When we come together as a group, we amplify our voices.

 There are several ways to engage with ACB on a national level.
 Each year, advocates from around the country travel to Washington, D.C. to participate in ACB’s annual Legislative Seminar.
-This event, which runs in conjunction with ACB’s annual mid-year conference and affiliate presidents’ meeting, provides an excellent opportunity for individuals who are blind and visually impaired, and their allies, to join together in Washington and advocate to Congress on key issues impacting our community.
+This event, which runs in conjunction with ACB’s annual DC Leadership Conference and affiliate presidents’ meeting, provides an excellent opportunity for individuals who are blind and visually impaired, and their allies, to join together in Washington and advocate to Congress on key issues impacting our community.